 Axiom Desert House - Featured Home at Modernism Week 2019

-Featuring the Turkel Design signature post-and-beam construction and an open great room breezing out to a private courtyard, the 2,110-square-foot Axiom Desert House draws from the lifestyle and culture of Palm Springs—seamlessly blending indoor and outdoor living.
-Once completed in February 2019, it will be a family home for founders Joel and Meelena Turkel, as well as a Living/Learning Lab for Turkel Design and our partners.
+Featuring the Turkel Design signature post-and-beam construction and an open great room breezing out to a private courtyard, the 2,110-square-foot Axiom Desert House draws from the lifestyle and culture of Palm Springs—seamlessly blending indoor and outdoor living while incorporating innovative and energy-efficient products and systems throughout.

-Axiom Desert House has been designed to exist as a hybrid of learning, living, and collaboration, a story we have been telling from start to finish on our social media channels throughout 2018—breaking down the process Turkel Design has refined as a practice over the past decade.
+Axiom Desert House has been designed to exist as a hybrid of learning, living, and collaboration, a story we have been telling from start to finish on our social media channels throughout 2018 and 2019—breaking down the process that Turkel Design has refined as a practice over the past decade.
 Furthermore, Joel and Meelena Turkel took this project as an opportunity to turn the lens on themselves as both designers and clients, while teaming up with numerous esteemed partners whose carefully designed products are integral to the home’s success—offering Turkel Design the opportunity to experiment with new materials, finishes, and processes, while paying careful attention to ensure that Axiom Desert House, like all of our projects, feels like home.

 Process Breakdown – Step by Step

 Once we chose our site for Axiom Desert House, we began the necessary regulatory research, which we translated into representative visuals—something we do for our clients on every project.
 The first step is to create a 3D digital site model—helping our clients visualize their project and consider any site-specific factors.

 Using a digital 3D model, we created an exterior siding and cladding visualization study—looking at the house with three possible siding/cladding options.
-Because of the hot, dry Palm Springs summers, the best choice for the exterior facade is a combination of stucco, concrete block, and thermally modified wood.
+Because of the hot, dry Palm Springs summers, the best choice for the exterior facade was a combination of stucco, concrete block, and thermally modified wood.

 Our weather-tight shells are precision-fabricated in a stabilized factory setting—unaffected by varying weather conditions.
 While the package was built in the factory, a local contractor laid the foundation on-site—a more efficient use of time and resources.